polysyllabic/chaos/chaosface/README.rst

 broken by random selection among those with the greatest votes.

 The 'Authoritarian' mode doesn't let chat vote at all.
-Instead, at the end of each voting cycle, a new modifier is chosen at random by the interface and applied.
-This feature is intended mostly for testing.
+Instead, at the end of each voting cycle, chaos chooses a modifier for you at random.
+This feature is mostly intended for testing.
 If you use it for active play, note that you are removing the 'twitch controls' from the chaos by doing this.

-If voting is completely disabled, new mods are only applied manually.
-Like the Authoritarian mode, this mode is largely intended for testing new modifiers, but it might be useful if you wanted to apply chaos to a game where you need to manually apply modifiers only at times the interface cannot predict, e.g., at the beginning of a new PVP match.

 Applying Modifiers
 ------------------

 You can apply a specific modifier without waiting for it to win a vote with the command `!apply <mod name>`.
 To execute this command, everyone except the streamer needs a modifier credit.
 Credits can be issued in various ways, which the streamer can choose to enable or diable